redhat-developer/kam/docs/test/test-guide.md

     ```
 For more information about test options, run the `go test --help` command and review the documentation.

-#### Prerequisites for OpenShift cluster:
+#### Get an OpenShift cluster:

-* A `crc` environment for 4.5+ local cluster:
+* A `crc` environment for 4.7 local cluster:
 Follow [https://github.com/code-ready/crc#documentation](crc) installation guide.
-* Or a 4.5+ cluster hosted remotely
+* Or a 4.7 cluster hosted remotely

+#### Prepare the cluster:

-NOTE: Make sure that `kam` and `oc`binaries are in `$PATH`.
-Use the cloned kam directory to launch tests on `4.5+` clusters. `4.5+` cluster needs to be configured before launching the tests against it.
+Download the oc binary from [4.7.0-0.ci](https://openshift-release.apps.ci.l2s4.p1.openshiftapps.com/#4.7.0-0.ci) and put it in the `$PATH`.
+Use the cloned kam directory to launch tests on `4.7` clusters. `4.7` cluster needs to be configured before launching the tests against it.
 The files `kubeadmin-password` and `kubeconfig` which contain cluster login details should be present in the `auth` directory and it should reside in the same directory as `Makefile`.
 If it is not present in the auth directory, please create it.
-Then run `make prepare-test-cluster` to configure the `4.5+` cluster. `make prepare-test-cluster` comprises installation of sealed secrets and OpenShift GitOps operator and create sealed secrets instance.
+Then run `make prepare-test-cluster` to configure the `4.7` cluster. `make prepare-test-cluster` comprises installation of sealed secrets and OpenShift GitOps operator and create sealed secrets instance.

+#### Build kam binary:

+In the kam clone path run `make bin` to build the KAM binary.
+Copy the kam binary from `bin/kam` into the `$PATH`

 #### E2e tests:
 E2e(end to end) tests utilize [godog](https://github.com/cucumber/godog) and an external library package [clicumber](https://github.com/code-ready/clicumber) which define sets of generic gherkin test steps.